-To be a Nazi-sympathizer in 2018 is something morally indefensible.
-Accordingly, to apply the label “Nazi-sympathizer” to a person becomes a way of instantly demonizing them and shaming any sympathy for them.
-But what did it mean for a Brit to be soft towards the Nazi administration in Germany in the period of the 1930s?
+To be a Nazi-sympathizer today is generally understood as something morally indefensible.
+So much so that to apply the label “Nazi-sympathizer” to a person becomes a way of instantly demonizing them and shaming any support or sympathy for them.
+But what did it mean for a Brit to be soft towards the Nazi administration in Germany in the pre-war period of the 1930s?

 On this side of WWII we can only regard Hitler in the light of the holocaust of six million Jews.
 That is the Nazi horror.
 With that knowledge it is hard to understand let alone excuse the support others lent him before that horror came to light.

-When we consider the Nazi propaganda machine, the denial of employment and rights to the children and grand-children of Jewish refugees, the dehumanizing rhetoric towards Jews and homosexuals, followed by their compulsory detention, with the advantage of hindsight the significance of these measures is all too clear to us.
+When we consider the Nazi propaganda machine, the denial of employment and rights to the children and grandchildren of Jewish refugees, the dehumanizing rhetoric towards Jews and homosexuals, followed by their compulsory detention, with the advantage of hindsight the significance of these measures is all too clear to us.
 We readily understand that they were horrific and clear portents of what was to come.
 “How,” we ask, “could sympathizers have overlooked those atrocities?”
 But the fact is they did.
 Not knowing the end of the story makes a difference.
-I would suggest that tolerance of parallel patterns in America post 2016 illustrates that powerfully.
+I would suggest that tolerance of parallel patterns in our own countries today, illustrates that point powerfully.

-In addition many viewed the Nazi regime’s military strength positively as a bulwark against what they viewed as the greater threat of Soviet Communism and its power to promote and support revolutions in the West.
+In addition, many viewed the Nazi regime’s military strength positively as a bulwark against what they considered to be the greater threat of Soviet Communism and its power to promote and support revolutions in the West.
 The Nazi regime was seen as helpful to Britain and the West for that reason.
 A number of sources associate both Edward VIII and George VI with that view.

 Prior to the outbreak of hostilities there would have been layers of reasons, not given the oxygen of publicity, for not presuming the support of the USA, for staying close to Germany and, if at all possible, avoiding the war.
 The so-called “appeasers” – including the royal appeasers – have to be understood – if at all – through that lens.
-More darkly, though, it is undeniable that prior to the War a significant layer of anti-Semitism desensitized many in Britain’s upper crust to the Nazi regime’s fascism, its anti-Jewish xenophobia and the terrorisation and detention of Germany’s Jewish population.
+More darkly, though, it is undeniable that prior to the War a significant layer of anti-Semitism desensitized many among Britain’s royalty, nobility and upper crust to the Nazi regime’s fascism, its anti-Jewish xenophobia and the terrorisation and detention of Germany’s Jewish population.

 PM Neville Chamberlain visiting with Adolf Hitler in 1938

-Strikingly similar cousins: Russian Tsar Nicholas II & British King George V, both proudly sporting their German regimental uniforms – 14 months before the outbreak of WWI
+Strikingly similar cousins: Tsar Nicholas II of Russia & British King George of the United Kingdom .

-Only twenty years previously, when Russia fell to revolution in 1917, King George V was forced to sign what was in effect the death warrants of the family of his doppelganger cousin Tsar Nicholas II.
-In 1918 Britain went to war against Germany, pitching King George V against the Kaiser – who was George V’s first cousin.
-So it is not hard to see why those with any royal blood in their veins would have viewed with absolute horror the prospect of more murderous conflict being forced on the family once again.
-It is easy to see why, for the British branch of the German royal family, the attraction of accords with Germany would have been so strong and why, behind the scenes, members of the family became directly invested in efforts towards peace agreements.
+Given that excruciating background, it is not hard to see why those with any royal blood in their veins would have viewed with absolute horror the prospect of more murderous conflict being forced upon the family once again.
+It is easy to understand why, for the British branch of the German royal family, the attraction of accords with Germany would have been incredibly strong and why, behind the scenes, members of the family became directly invested in numerous efforts towards peace agreements with Germany.

 Clandestine negotiations by British upper crust in “The Remains of the Day”

-As Duke of Windsor, Edward’s insistence on wanting to serve his country post-abdication evidences the same patriotism held by his younger brother.
-And as for King George VI, for all his enthusiasm for the Hitler-Chamberlain peace accord, once he had reluctantly come to terms with Winston Churchill’s commitment to “Total War” and to “Victory,” the King showed his loyalty to Britain through the long hard years of the war.
-That the King remained with his Queen in the war-torn and bombarded capital gave courage to the whole nation.
+As Duke of Windsor, Edward’s insistence on wanting to serve his country, post-abdication, evidences the same sense of patriotism held by his younger brother.
+And as for King George VI, for all his enthusiasm for the Hitler-Chamberlain peace accord, once he had reluctantly come to terms with Winston Churchill’s commitment to “Total War” and to “Victory,” the King showed his loyalty to Britain through the long, hard years of the War.
+Certainly, the fact that the King and Queen remained in the war-torn and bombarded capital was something gave courage to the whole nation.

-The most questionable of the three brothers was the youngest – Prince George, Duke of Kent.
+Arguably, the most questionable of the three brothers was the youngest – Prince George, Duke of Kent.
 His fate gives us a window onto the innerworkings of the Royal Family in the murky backstage of the war.
-It is commonly known that during WW2 Heinrich Himmler and Rudolf Hess were among a number involved in secret negotiations with figures among the Allies – a cohort which may have included members of the royal family.
+It is commonly known that during WW2 Heinrich Himmler and Rudolf Hess were among a number of key figures involved in secret negotiations with senior figures among the Allies – a cohort which may well have included members of the royal family.

 The crash site in Scotland 1942

 Prince George’s involvement in a covert operation unambiguously identifies him as an ambassador-negotiator.
-There would be no reason to send the Prince other than to anchor a negotiation.
+There would be no reason whatsoever to send the Prince, other than to anchor a negotiation.
 Hence the suitcase filled with cash, handcuffed to the prince’s wrist.
 However the intent to broker a deal – most probably in collaboration with – and possibly in company with – Rudolf Hess, should not be confused with support by the British Royal Family for the Holocaust or for Hitler.
 The deal was almost certainly an arrangement of means and terms by which the war could be foreshortened.

 HRH George, Duke of Kent

-The very fact that the details of the Duke of Kent’s clandestine mission remain suppressed to this day on the basis of “national security” tells us more than enough to reach some non-canonical conclusions.
-Logically, information protected by British official secrecy laws can have nothing to do with making the German side of the equation look better.
-It can only be a story that would reflect darkly on Britain’s leadership-story.
-And that dark story revolves around Prince George, Duke of Kent – and by inference King George VI.
+The very fact that the details of the Duke of Kent’s clandestine mission remain legally suppressed to this day on the basis of “national security” tells us more than enough to reach some non-canonical conclusions.
+Logically, information protected by British official secrecy laws can have nothing to do with making the German side of the equation look better!
+The suppressed story can only be one which would reflect darkly on Great Britain’s leadership-story.
+And that dark story revolves around Prince George, Duke of Kent – and by inference his brother King George VI.
 The Kind was offering a deal to take Britain out of war.
 If that is correct, and the King was offering to surrender Churchill, now ask yourself if that plane crash really was an accident.
 Now ask whose interest did that accident serve?
 And who would have the power to authorize such an accident?

-Consider for yourself, of all people would Churchill really have wished to stick his neck out politically and, against his own political advantage, advance Edward as monarch if he had regarded Edward for one moment as vulnerable to, let alone as being a covert supporter of the Nazi powers?
+Consider for yourself, of all people would Churchill really have wished to stick his neck out politically and, against his own political advantage, to advance Edward as monarch if he had regarded Edward for one moment as vulnerable to, let alone as being a covert supporter of, the Nazi powers?
+Not Winston Churchill.
 I don’t think so.

 FILES & CONSPIRACIES

-Churchill was also shown intercepted telegrams from the time of the war, when they surfaced in 1953 – which revealed an aspiration among some Nazi conspirators to reinstall Edward as a puppet monarch in the event of Nazi victory.
+Churchill was also shown intercepted telegrams from the time of the War, when they surfaced in 1953.
+These telegrams revealed an aspiration among some Nazi conspirators to reinstall Edward as a puppet monarch in the event of Nazi victory.
 However Churchill regarded this telegram record as unconvincing.
 Such subterfuges can only raise questions.
-It is no more than a statement of fact to say that the secrets of our governments – and those of the Windsor-Saxe-Coburg-Gotha family – are kept from public knowledge by a great array of legal means.
-So one has to acknowledge that there is a great deal we can not be certain of.
+It is no more than a statement of fact to say that the secrets of our governments and our royals are kept from public knowledge by a great array of legal means.
+So one simply has to acknowledge that there is a great deal we can not be certain of.